grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 </CodeGroup>

-A slightly more complex request might be e.g. a POST request to authenticate on a site/service:
+For something slightly more complex, here's a POST request to authenticate on a service or site:

 <CodeGroup labels={["http_post.js"]} lineNumbers={[true]}>